Monday, December 15, 2014

 Christmas Trees and Holiday Plants

 Family and friends may be coming to visit over the holidays or perhaps you are planning a holiday party.
-Guests may enjoy a holiday libation and can become lax about making sure doors and gates are closed, or may leave their adult beverage within your pet’s reach--both can be dangerous to your furry friends.
-In situations where your guests may not be pet savvy or they may not make the “best” decisions, it might be best to board your pet, or keep them separated in another room for the evening.
-Also make sure they are wearing current ID tags and are micro-chipped in case they escape during the flow of guests in and out of your house.
+Guests may enjoy a holiday libation and can become lax about making sure doors and gates are closed, may leave their adult beverage within your pet’s reach, or may even feed your pet something they shouldn’t have (like foods containing chocolate, grapes or raisins)—all of which can be dangerous to your furry friends.
+Additionally, make sure houseguests keep suitcases and personal items off the floor and out of your pet’s reach so they can’t access anything unsafe like medications (or chew up your guest’s shoes and socks!).
+In situations where your party guests may not be pet savvy or they may not make the “best” decisions, it might be best to keep them separated in another room for the evening.
+Also, make sure they are wearing current ID tags and are micro-chipped in case they escape during the flow of guests in and out of your house.

 Gifts for Your Pet